bruceravel/demeter/documentation/Athena/intro.rst

 Introduction to Athena
 ======================

-ATHENA is an interactive graphical utility for processing EXAFS data.
-It handles most of the common data handling chores of interest at the beamline or for preparing your data to begin analysis.
-ATHENA is a graphical front end to Matt Newville's IFEFFIT library written entirely in the Perl programming language and using the Gnuplot program for data display.
+:demeter:`athena` is an interactive graphical utility for processing EXAFS data.
+It handles most of the common data handling chores of interest at the beamline or for preparing your data to begin analysis. :demeter:`athena` is a graphical front end to Matt Newville's :demeter:`ifeffit` library written entirely in the Perl programming language and using the Gnuplot program for data display.
 It is being developed on Linux and tested on various flavors of Windows, but should work on any unix-like, Windows, or Mac operating system.

-ATHENA is intended to provide high quality analysis with a highly usable interface.
+:demeter:`athena` is intended to provide high quality analysis with a highly usable interface.
 It allows very fine grained control over the processing and plotting of individual data sets while still enabling the processing and visualization of large quantities of data.

-Among ATHENA's many, many features, you will find:
+Among :demeter:`athena`'s many, many features, you will find:

 -  Convert raw data to μ(E)